Authoritative, comprehensive information on Tasmania's natural valueswww.naturalvaluesatlas.tas.gov.au

-The Natural Values Atlas provides an easy to use web interface allowing access to authoritative and comprehensive natural values information.
-It draws together in one centralised location data on Tasmanian flora and fauna including Threatened species and weeds as well as Tasmanian Geodiversity Database.
-It also incorporates access to other essential data sets such as TASVEG, Threatened Communities and Reserves.
+The Natural Values Atlas offers an easy to use web interface which provides access to authoritative and comprehensive natural values information.
+It draws together, in one centralised location, data on Tasmanian flora and fauna including threatened species and weeds as well as Tasmanian geodiversity and soil survey data.
+It also incorporates access to other essential data sets such as TASVEG and Threatened Communities.
 The Natural Values Atlas is a supported information tool that ensures knowledge about Tasmania's valuable natural assets is readily available and quickly obtained.
 This information informs planning and decision making processes across all levels of government, industry and the general public, assisting to improve conservation outcomes for natural values in the State.

 Photographers: Philip Herron, Adam Smith & Oberon Carter

-The Natural Values Atlas is comprised of a database and web based application that allows observations of plants and animals from various sources to be viewed, recorded and analysed.
-It can be used to search for information on more than 20,000 plant and animal species from Tasmania, Australia and can display maps showing their location and extent.
-There are currently over 1 million observations of plants and animals recorded in the Natural Values Atlas which have been collected by a variety of custodians.
+The Natural Values Atlas allows observations of plants and animals from various sources to be viewed, recorded and analysed.
+It can be used to search for information on more than 24,000 plant and animal species from Tasmania, Australia and can display maps showing their location and extent.
+There are currently over 1.3 million observations of plants and animals recorded in the Natural Values Atlas which have been collected by a variety of custodians.
 This information has been generated through general species surveys and projects undertaken for scientific research, environmental assessments and other purposes throughout the State since the 1800's.

 The application maintains species taxonomy, attributes and conservation values and provides access to images, related web sites and management documents such as listing statements and recovery plans.
-Range Boundaries for a number of high priority threatened fauna species is also available.
+Range Boundaries are also available for a number of high priority threatened fauna species.
 Information sourced from monitoring individual flora and fauna species is accessible as well as samples and analysis which allows information about samples that are associated with an observation to be recorded and tracked.

 The Natural Values Atlas can be used to find and download information about sites that are listed in the